jeglobalcouncil/website-generator/source/_posts/insights/junior-enterprises-and-the-quality-education.md

 Skilled junior entrepreneurs, ready to lead the necessary changes, fighting for a better education, a multicultural and diverse network in more places than ever.
 Our impact in education is made by promoting an entrepreneurial culture for higher education students and the way we found to expand it mainly by creating new JEs, but we are also trying to do it via events, trainings, fomenting public policies, and so on.

 Thus, our strategy contemplates the importance of creating new JEs.
 Our network has never been as big as it is today: we are already more than** 50 000** students in more than **1 000** Junior Enterprises and more than **1 500** Junior Initiatives in **40** countries, what represents **more than 20%** of the countries in the world.
-Among them, 17 already have their national confederations of JEs at this moment.
+Among them, **17** already have their national confederations of JEs at this moment.

 We are happy with our outcomes but not satisfied yet.
-We still want more junior enterprises to be created in order to be present in** 70 countries by 2021**, counting with 27 national confederations.
-It means that we want to increase in **75%** our presence around the world and we want more 10 confederations to be created, representing JEs in accordance to the International Standards in order to consolidate our network in these countries.
+We still want more junior enterprises to be created in order to be present in** 70 countries by 2021**, counting with **27 national confederations**.
+It means that we want to increase in **75%** our presence around the world and we want **more 10 confederations** to be created, representing JEs in accordance to the International Standards in order to consolidate our network in these countries.
 This growth will allow more and more higher education students to feel the benefits of the JE experience.

 #### Bringing It All Together

 This is just a glimpse of our purpose for 2021, we are also involved with** two other SDG**, and if we consider that many of those goals are closely related to each other, maybe our impact in next years will be even greater than we can expect.
 By now, we simply cannot answer this question, but we will keep working, step by step, with the certainty that we are going further than ever and that we are more global than ever.
 We are still very far from where we want to go, but at the same time we are **pragmatic**, we can also feel free to be **idealists** and dream about the day that **every young student** in the world will have the chance of participating in a junior enterprise.

 Photo credits: [CNJE & JEToP](https://www.facebook.com/junior.entreprises/videos/430880630767867/)